na-na-hi/renget/archive/tipzanon.md

 Hi, I'm Tipzy.
 I make chatbots and some people think they're okay.
 I've been a writer for years and I try to make that obvious in my work.
 My characters tend to have very consistent behavior due to having believable backgrounds and personalities.
 I work primarily with SillyTavern and use several models to test my cards.
 Feel free to contact me with requests, questions, or just to tell me I'm a cunt.

 !!! info
+	-> ⭐ New character: Naomi - Something Different - A 42-year-old mommydom is coming to meet her guildmate and, potentially, her new baby. ⭐
-	-> ⭐ New character: Clover - A 26-year-old nekomata trapped in a child's body.
+	⭐ New character: Clover - Megaciy East - A 26-year-old nekomata trapped in a child's body.
 Love her or bully her.
 Or both. ⭐ ⭐ New lorebook: Nekomata - It give some Megacity East setting info and establishes nekomata behavior. ⭐<-

 [TOC]